 A valid, up-to-date passport is required to travel on our trips, expiring no earlier than 6 months AFTER your travel dates.
 You are responsible to making sure this is completed.
 You are also responsible for verifying and applying for any visas needed to travel to the respective countries, depending on your citizenship.
 Although we will of course do our best to guide and assist you with this process, this is your responsibility and you must make sure and take care of all of this in the appropriate time before travel.

 We recommend that you purchase a travel insurance plan to help protect you and your travel investment against the unexpected.
 The particular carrier and coverage is up to you, but it should cover your trip with ISA, as well as your departure from your home country and back.
 We do not offer this directly and in any case believe it is in your best interest to obtain it independently.
-For your convenience we offer travel protection plans through Travelex and Squaremouth, and can assist you with the process.
+For your convenience we offer travel protection plans through Squaremouth, and can assist you with the process.
 We recommend that you take out your travel insurance no later than 14 days after booking your trip.